davidslater/imagenette-armory/README.md

 # To Submit

-Modify either `.json` file as needed and submit using the standard `armory-sender` process.
+Modify either `.json` file as needed and submit them (and any model weights, etc.) using the standard `armory-sender` process.

+Remember to give repo access to `armory-twosix` user if private code is used.